kanadmy/Privacy/PRIVACY_POLICY.md

 ## 6. Contact Us

-If you have any questions or suggestions about this Privacy Policy, do not hesitate to contact us at: **[ВАШ_EMAIL]**.
+If you have any questions or suggestions about this Privacy Policy, do not hesitate to contact us at: **dim.kan9510@gmail.com**.